 My children don’t have food allergies but several of their friends do–and from those children and their parents, I have learned a lot about the day-to-day concerns (and fears) that food allergies involve.
-I reached out to some of those parents for a recent blog post I did for Parents magazine, “What Parents of Kids With Food Allergies Want You To Know” and one of them wrote so passionately about the topic in an email to me that I asked if she would guest post here.
+This post is written by one of those friends.

 By Erin McIntyre

 My son has life-threatening allergies to several foods, and I recently had an experience that brought my deepest fear to light.

 I thought that I was handling everything perfectly.
 It turns out I was wrong.
 It turns out that I am way more scared than I ever thought.
 It turns out that a few words from strangers have the power to make me crumble in a way I never expected.
 It turns out that the ignorance of others can’t just be brushed off as ignorance, because ignorance and lack of empathy on the part of others could be fatal for my son.

 Recently, I saw a woman post an allergy alert on a Facebook community forum.
 She had been served peanut sauce at a restaurant even though she had alerted them that her son had an allergy.
 She spoke to a manager then left without eating.